This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Malaysia – Kuala Lumpur, Selangor, Melacca, Negeri Sembilan

 MALACCA (pop 579,000).
-Malacca City is one of the cleanest cities in South East Asia, being awarded as National Winner of Asean Clean Tourist City Standard Award 2018–2020 recently.
+Malacca City is one of the cleanest cities in Southeast East Asia, being awarded as the National Winner of ASEAN Clean Tourist City Standard Award 2018–2020 recently.
 It is the oldest Malaysian city on the Straits of Malacca, having become a successful entrepôt in the era of the Malacca Sultanate.
 The present-day city was founded by Parameswara, a Sumatran prince and the Malacca Sultanate.
 The city drew the attention of traders from the Middle East, South Asia, and East Asia, as well as the Portuguese, who intended to dominate the trade route in Asia.
 After Malacca was conquered by Portugal, the city became an area of conflict with the sultanates of Aceh and Johor.

-Johor co-operated with the Dutch who arrived to establish dominance over Java and Maluku Islands.
+Johor cooperated with the Dutch who arrived to establish dominance over Java and Maluku Islands.
 The Dutch, who already felt threatened in the presence of the British, began conquering the Riau-Lingga Sultanate along with the rest of Sumatra, while Johor came under British influence following the signing of the Anglo-Dutch Treaty of 1824.

 The British succeeded in extending their influence over the Malay Peninsula.
 The development and burgeoning prosperity were halted when the Japanese arrived in World War II and occupied the area from 1942 to 1945.
 During the occupation, many of the city’s residents were taken and forced to construct the Death Railway in Burma (present-day Myanmar).
 After the war, the city was returned to the British and remained as the capital of Malacca.
-The status as a capital remained until the formation of Malaysia in 1963, and in 2008 it was listed, together with George Town of Penang, as a UNESCO World Heritage Site for its long history.The economy of Malacca City is largely based on tourism, international conferences and trade fairs.
+The status as a capital remained until the formation of Malaysia in 1963, and in 2008 it was listed, together with George Town of Penang, as a UNESCO World Heritage Site for its long history.
+The economy of Malacca City is largely based on tourism, international conferences and trade fairs.
 The city is located along the Maritime Silk Road, proposed by China in 2013.
 Among the tourist attractions in Malacca City are Porta de Santiago, Jonker Walk, Little India, Portuguese Settlement, Stadthuys, Maritime Museum, Christ Church, Malacca Sultanate Palace Museum and Taming Sari Tower.

 Jonker Street Market.
 A group of about 12 went to the market held

 ON Yote 28.
 The Cadillac of hostels in Malacca.
-New and well designed with a large common area, coffee 24/7 and across the street from a large mall with many eateries and stores.
+New and well-designed with a large common area, coffee 24/7 and across the street from a large mall with many eateries and stores.

 Day 2 Sat Feb 18.
-I had a big walk about day to see all the NM sites in Malacca.
+I had a big walkabout day to see all the NM sites in Malacca.

 Muziem Rajyat (People’s Museum).
-A great museum with very well designed exhibits that cover all aspects of its subject from around the world.
+A great museum with very well-designed exhibits that cover all aspects of its subject from around the world.
 The kite museum is on the second floor.
-The highlight is the “beauty” exhibit with displays on labrets (lips), earrings with large labra, tattoos, foot binding, the “long necked” people and head shaping.
+The highlight is the “beauty” exhibit with displays on labrets (lips), earrings with large labra, tattoos, foot binding, the “long-necked” people and head shaping.
 20 R

 A Famosa.
-In the NM Vestiges of the Past series, this is a very small stone fort, the remnants of 1512 Portuguese fort, added on by the Dutch in 1641 and eventually destroyed by the British.
+In the NM Vestiges of the Past series, this is a small stone fort, the remnants of a 1512 Portuguese fort, added on by the Dutch in 1641 and eventually destroyed by the British.

 Proclamation of Independence Memorial.
 A museum detailing the search for independence.
 Not so interesting.
 Free.

-Melaka Sultanate Palace Museum is is a modern reconstruction of the palace of the Malacca Sultanate (1456-77).
+Melaka Sultanate Palace Museum is a modern reconstruction of the palace of the Malacca Sultanate (1456-77).
 It is made up of hardwood (for its structure), ‘belian’ wood (for its roof) and wooden pegs (instead of nails) and was constructed in 1984 and became a cultural museum which showcases the history of the region.
 30 R

 Hang Li Poh’s Well.
 (Sultan’s Well).
 In the NM Vestiges of the Past series, this well dates from 1477 and is still functioning.
 Over the years, it was poisoned three times in acts of war.